Yves Pons: Bàsquet Girona (2023–2025)

 On 25 July 2023, Pons signed with Bàsquet Girona of the Spanish Liga ACB.
 On July 17, 2025, Girona announced Pons was leaving the team, after two seasons playing for the Catalans.

+Return to ASVEL (2026–present)

+On July 7, 2026, Pons returned to ASVEL of the French LNB Élite and the EuroLeague.

 National team career

 Pons won a gold medal with France at the 2014 FIBA Europe Under-16 Championship in Latvia, after averaging 3.8 points per game.
 He averaged 10.1 points, 4.1 rebounds, and 1.3 blocks per game at the 2016 FIBA Under-17 World Championship in Zaragoza, Spain, as his team finished in sixth place.
 In 2019, Pons joined France at the FIBA U20 European Championship in Tel Aviv, Israel, where he averaged 2.6 points per game for the fourth-place team.